 What is there to say about a place that has eight massive shelves of whiskey on a beautiful display for all to see?
 Well, you can't say much because the alcohol collection speaks for itself!

 With a strong thirst for whiskey, the true surprise of the bar came when only half of the cocktail menu items actually contained whiskey at all!
 It took a few minutes to get over this one, but it didn't take more than one sip of our cocktails to realize that the bartenders knew what they were doing-whiskey or not.

 But as far as cocktails are concerned, the true standout of the night was the off-menu, premium Manhattan.
 Made with house-aged spirits and crafted with extreme care, this iteration was among the best we've ever had.

-Butcher and the Rye is located downtown at 212 6th Street.
+Butcher and the Rye was located downtown at 212 6th Street.
 It is presently being used as a pop-up bar space.